 Stargate Atlantis (2004-2009): This is another example of a more elaborate version of the suits from Alien updated with some nice flourishes.
 This particular model turned out to not be spacesuits but were exoskeletons used by a lost tribe of the Asgard.

-Prometheus (2012): I liked the almost retro styling of these suits that bring to mind the old Flash Gordon and Buck Rogers serials.
+Prometheus (2012): I liked the almost retro styling of these suits that bring the old Flash Gordon and Buck Rogers serials to mind.

-As you can see, in the video provided below, a great deal of work goes into these creations to enhance the enjoyment and appreciation of details by genre fans.
+As you can see in the video provided below, a great deal of work goes into these creations to enhance genre fans’ enjoyment and appreciation of details.